Poseidon: Origins

 Farnell suggested that Poseidon was originally the god of the Minyans who occupied Thessaly and Boeotia.
 There is a similarity between the Boeotian and Arcadian myths and especially between the myths which represent the god of the waters Poseidon as a horse.
 The mythical horse Arion appears in both regions.
 The offspring of Poseidon winged horse Pegasus creates famous springs near Helikon and at Troizen.
 Some springs of Poseidon have similar names in Boeotia and Peloponnese.
-It is possible that the name of Poseidon Helikonios in Boeotia whose fest included horseracing derives from the mountain Helikon.
+It is possible that the name of Poseidon Helikonios in Boeotia whose festivities included horseracing derives from the mountain Helikon.
 The Minyans had trade contacts with Mycenean Pylos and the Achaeans adopted the cult of Poseidon Helikonios.
 The cult spread in Peloponnese and then to Ionia when the Achaeans migrated to Asia Minor.